 these are coffee beans that have been cultivated in a single farm.
 Single estate coffees are usually of exceptional quality and do not produce many bags of coffee.

-There a many countries that have their own coffee cooperatives, who are responsible for processing coffee beans from many different small farms of the area.
+There are many countries that have their own coffee cooperatives, who are responsible for processing coffee beans from many different small farms of the area.
 This is happening because there are many farms that yield only a small quantity of coffee beans each harvest.

 The cooperative brings these coffee beans together and processes them as a single lot.
 Since a cooperative is working together with a lot of different farmers, there are certain quality checks in place to ensure the best harvesting methods are being followed.